kataras/build-a-better-web-together/README.md

 I was wondering if golang wasn't so fast on the web as I was reading... but, before let Golang and continue to develop with nodejs I told myself:

 > '**Makis, don't lose your hope, give at least a chance to the Golang.
-Try to build something totally alone without being affected from the slow code you saw earlier, learn the secrets of this language and make *others* follow your steps!**'.
+Try to build something totally alone without being affected from the "slow" code you saw earlier, learn the secrets of this language and make *others* follow your steps!**'.